kensleDev/persistent-macros.nvim/README.md

 - 💾 Save named macros from registers and expose them via a command
 - 🏭 Convert named macros to registers
-- ✏️ Edit macros in your current editor
 - 🔀 Swap register positions
 - 🔁 Sync macros across instances
+- ✏️ Edit macros in your current editor
+- 🗺 Map macro commands to key binds in your current editor
 - 🔧 Works with VSCode Neovim

 ## 📦 Install